Go.com: Current status

 Despite its announcement, Go.com never ceased operations.
 Instead, in March 2001, the site ended its search engine and switched to a search engine provided by goto.com, whose parent, Overture Services, Inc, was eventually purchased by Yahoo!.

 Go.com terminated its email service on August 31, 2010.

 In 2013, Disney retired the Go.com logo and branding, turning the domain into a Disney-branded landing page without a search engine.
 The properties of Disney Interactive then began the process of moving the connection of user accounts off from depending on the Go.com domain to a different type of system not dependent solely on one domain.
 Throughout 2014 and 2015, the ABC Owned Television Stations began to move to only using their on-air domains, mainly for social media considerations.
 For example, the website ABC 7 in Chicago had been hosted at abclocal.go.com/wls but is now instead hosted on abc7chicago.com.

 In 2016, some of Disney's sites, including ABC's network and news divisions and Disney's cable networks continued to be hosted on the go.com domain, although a base address was used for branding and simplicity purposes; for example, the website for Freeform redirected to freeform.go.com.
 As of 2022, the Freeform website is hosted solely on the freeform.com domain name.

 In August 2016, ESPN.com switched to solely using that domain instead of espn.go.com, tying into the improved Disney Enterprise Technology user account and registration process now hosted at disney.com, rather than a rumored issue involving the resolution of "301" error notices from the former espn.com redirect causing lower search result rankings.

+As of February 2026, the only website to use a go.com subdomain is the Disney Parks's website.